ResearchSoftwareHour/researchsoftwarehour.github.io/README.md

 ### How the GitHub Pages part works

 The website is built using [Zola](https://www.getzola.org/).
-Note that the `master` branch is generated on each push/merge to `source` branch, and should not be manually modified.
+Note that the `gh-pages` branch is generated on each push/merge to `main` branch.
+The branch `gh-pages` should not be manually modified.

 ### Local preview